SiddharthaBhattacharjee/100Days-of-Code/logs.md

 solved practice problems from each topic I learned today.💻 Also made notes of today's topics, notes part was more today as its the first class of this chapter.📖<br>
 Today I worked for around <b>2 hrs</b> out of which around 1 hour 15 mins went towards learning the topic and making notes and the remaining went towards coding the practice problems.🕐<br>
 Link to Today's Work(Coding part) : [Day56 Work](https://github.com/SiddharthaBhattacharjee/C-_Course_Practice_Learning/commit/60ebb387f7ebfdea12e6209cc4e5847a43fcad82)

+## <u>Day 57; Mar 14th 2022 **Monday** : </u>
+Today, I continued OOPs chapter in C++, completed the topics : Array in Classes, Static Variables in Classes, Static functions in Classes, Array of objects of a class, Objects as function arguements.✍️<br>
+solved practice problems from each topic I learned today.💻 Also made notes of today's topics.📖<br>
+Today I worked for around <b>2 hours</b> out of which around 1 hour went towards learning the topic and making notes and the remaining went towards coding the practice problems.🕐<br>
+Link to Today's Work(Coding part) : [Day57 Work](https://github.com/SiddharthaBhattacharjee/C-_Course_Practice_Learning/commit/8723b33b75b58211d98d0c6e1fe0a75399570b41)